jcamp-code/vitepress-blog-theme/demo/guide/getting-started.md

 ## Try It Online

-You can try VitePress directly in your browser on [StackBlitz](https://vitepress.new).
+You can try VitePress Blog directly in your browser on [StackBlitz](https://stackblitz.com/github/jcamp-code/starter-vitepress-blog?file=README.md).

 ## Installation